Research

 Clustering

 Clustering seeks to find groups in large data sets.
-We have developed several convex clustering approaches that offer accurate, principled, and flexible strategies along with built-in visualizations for clustering.
+We have developed several convex clustering approaches that offer reliable, principled, and flexible strategies along with built-in visualizations for clustering.

 Key Publications: